phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected and sampled prior probabilities of the number of divergence events for the DP model.

+The ``prior-concentration.pdf`` plot shows the expected gamma prior distribution for the concentration parameter (orange line) against a histogram of the values sampled for the concentration parameter during the ``ecoevolity`` analysis.
+It looks like a nice fit:

 .. figure:: /images/prior-sampling-dpp-prior-concentration.png
     :align: center